NikoLicht/portfolio/src/pages/blog/analog_photos.md

 You might take photos of nature, architecture or more abstract subjects, I think that the idea still stands.
 You should live the moments that your film is worth. <mark>Your time is worth _slightly_ more than celluloid film anyway</mark>.

+## The moments.
+I nominate the below moments as my best celluloid entrapped moments so far.
+The nomination is loosely based on which photos I get the happiest from looking at.
+1. Proposal to my wife (used the build in pseudo-reliable timer).
+2. Birthday hangout in the sun with a campfire.
+3. Hangout with friends at big table or activities with friends.
+4. More family stuff.
+5. Really any photo of my stunning wife.
+6. The photos my wife take of me.
+She is often a better photographer than i am.

+Based on this not-very-scientific list, it is clear that I should out more with friends and family, or propose to my wife again, even if I need to take a few pictures.